rpm-software-management/dnf/doc/api_base.rst

     Download packages in `pkglist` from remote repositories.
 Packages from local repositories or from the command line are not downloaded.

-  .. method:: install(pkg_spec)

-    Mark packages matching `pkg_spec` for installation. `pkg_spec` can be any package specification recognized by :class:`dnf.subject.Subject`.
-Raises :exc:`dnf.exceptions.PackageNotFoundError` if the spec could not be matched against a known package.
-Return the number of packages that the operation has marked for installation.

   .. method:: read_all_repos()

     Read repository configuration from the main configuration file specified by :attr:`dnf.conf.Conf.config_file_path` and any ``.repo`` files under :attr:`dnf.conf.Conf.reposdir`.
 All the repositories found this way are added to :attr:`~.Base.repos`.